ep1cman/PyOnzo/README.md

 # Installation
 This software requires that you use [Python 3.x](https://www.python.org/downloads/).

-To use this package you must also ensure you install hidapi.
+To use this package you must also ensure you install required packages.
 ```
-sudo pip install hidapi
+sudo pip install -r requirements.txt
 ```

 # Energy readings
-To get a basic understanding of the meter readings from your Onzo energy meter you can use ``device.py`` script to view data being broadcast over 433Mhz from your energy clamp and then read the data over usb connected to your computer.
+To get a basic understanding of the meter readings from your Onzo energy meter you can use ``read.py`` script to view data being broadcast over 433Mhz from your energy clamp and then read the data over usb connected to your computer.

 ```
-python device.py
+python read.py
 ```

 # To Do